-I am using this page as a way to go beyond the usual “about” page and really delve into the circumstances and background of my life that were instrumental in forming the abilities that I now possess.
+I am using this page as a way to go beyond the usual “about” page and really delve into the circumstances and background of my life that were instrumental in forming the abilities that I now possess, for what they are worth.
 I owe nearly everything to Lao Tzu McNeil when it comes to martial arts but my interest in the warrior way and things unknown and even the unknowable began at an early age.

 I have always held awe and felt an affinity for Native American culture that began as a wild kid in the woods of rural Illinois.
 Hunting, archery, days and nights in the woods began at a fairly early age.
 I read voraciously everything I could about the “Indians” and had big dreams.
-Martial arts interest began early with a couple years of Judo and I had an interest in the occult and ancestral spirits.
+Martial arts interest began early with a couple years of Judo and I had an interest in the occult and ancestral spirits; I bought my first book on witchcraft when I was 10.
+Also a keen interest in serial killers and criminology began with “The Boston Strangler” by Gerald Frank.
 Right at the top of the list was playing Army and I probably would have joined the military early had I not met Master McNeil.

-I went to a Navy recruiter and at the time in order to increase enlistment , I assume, the military began writing contracts that held them legally bound, supposedly, to providing the recruit with the opportunity to do whatever job the recruit wanted.
-The military of course encouraged adherence to the results of the ASVAB (Armed Services Vocational Aptitude Battery; your first introduction to the military penchant and fascination with acronyms) but ultimately it was up to the recruit which was the big selling point.
+I went to a Navy recruiter and at the time in order to increase enlistment , I assume, the military began writing contracts that held them legally bound, supposedly, to providing the recruit with the opportunity to do whatever job for which the recruit had signed up.
+The military of course encouraged adherence to the results of the ASVAB (Armed Services Vocational Aptitude Battery; your first introduction to the military penchant for obscure nomenclature and fascination with acronyms) but ultimately it was up to the recruit which was the big selling point.
 I was told that I could receive a contract to attempt BUD/S after boot camp which is Basic Underwater Demolitions/SEAL training but the first step was the ASVAB and the physical examination.
-Of course I did not know that a contract was not necessary because the SEAL recruiters went to every boot camp class and offered the chance to try the physical fitness test required to attempt BUD/S.
+Of course, at that time I did not know that a contract was not necessary because the SEAL recruiters went to every boot camp class and offered the chance to try the physical fitness test required to attempt BUD/S.

 I was confident in my ability to easily pass that test because I was already trained to the level of physical requirement to pass the Army Delta Force selection standard (the things I did to prepare are some pretty crazy stories in and of themselves with solo ocean swims, running with heavy ruck sacks, swimming in full uniform and boots etc.), I had been an avid and fairly accomplished surfer and I was convinced that I had the mental determination from the pain endured with my Iron Hand training and I just wanted the chance to show everyone and myself that I had what it takes.